zahiraIi/TritionGuard/README.md

 # TritionGuard 🛡️

-A mobile safety app designed specifically for undocumented students and students at risk of deportation.
+A mobile safety app designed specifically for undocumented students and students at risk of deportation built for my CCE 1 final project.
 TritionGuard provides anonymous community reporting, real-time alerts, and emergency resources to help keep vulnerable students safe.

 ## 🌟 Features